Posted By Alan Sackrin on November 17, 2016

 There are some exceptions to the requirements of the statute.
 For instance, some plaintiffs are exempt from having to prove permanent injury in order to recover compensation under the law (for example, someone who has been injured while driving in a taxi cab or public mass transit vehicle (bus) is not subject to the permanent injury threshold).

-What Are The Threshold Requirements?
+What Are The Threshold Requirements to Receive Compensation?

 The Florida Supreme Court has held that (1) pain and suffering along with (2) mental anguish and (3) inconvenience are damages that can be recovered by a car accident victim.
 These are called “non-economic damages.”